This post was written in 2018 but this Bible-reading plan works in any calendar year.

-With calendar year 2019 right around the corner, now is the time to plan and prepare for a structured Bible reading plan for the year.
+With the new calendar year right around the corner, now is the time to plan and prepare for a structured Bible reading plan for the year.
 For many years now I have read all the way through the Bible each year.
 I want to encourage you to do that this year.
 It isn’t difficult to do if you have a plan.
 Decide now what you will do and the way you will do it.

 I have treasured Your word in my heart, so I might not sin against You (Psalm 119:11 TLV).